mrtechtroid/yt/README.md

 # Youtube Codes
+To Find The File Whose Source Code You Need, Check The File Code At The Top Left In The Video.
 All Codes which were featured on my channel Mr Techtroid are available for download here.
 All Files In This Repository Are Licensed Under MIT License.
 It Is Highly Recommended To Include a citation to this repository if you are using any files from here.